 To truly discover the changes you need to make in your life, it can be helpful to return to your core, to realign with who you are and what your values are.
 We’re all experiencing a great homecoming right now (since we’re stuck at home!).

 The pandemic, although a time of great turmoil, chaos, and confusion itself, can be compared to any time of your life where you’ve felt completely out of control, like you’re caught in the middle of a storm.
 And like a tree in a storm, weak limbs that was not are starting to come loose.
-We can prune the limbs that were not helping us stay strong, vital and healthy.
+We can prune the limbs that were not helping us stay strong, vital and healthy and well.

 In order for you to know what it is time to truly drop, or “prune,” think about putting a bubble over the next year.
 Who or what is in the bubble with you, and what’s staying behind?
 What activities come with you and which aren’t serving you?
 What “stuff” can you relinquish, and what do you want to keep?
 This is an opportunity to take control over your life, shed the extraneous limbs that are really just weighing you down.